 Manage Your HFS Contract

-Students living in University Housing will utilize eLiving, your resource for managing your Housing and Food Services (HFS) Contract.
-This includes Requesting Housing, accepting the HFS Contract, updating contract preferences, eBoard, modifying your Campus Meal Plan, and so much more!
+Students living in University Housing will utilize eLiving, your online resource for managing your Housing and Food Service (HFS) Contract.
+This includes Requesting Housing, accepting the HFS Contract, updating housing preferences, Room Exchange eBoard, modifying your Campus Meal Plan, and so much more!
+For optimal performance of eLiving, it's recommended that you use an internet browser other than Chrome.

 Manage Your Contract